yuvalbatan/writeups/HTB/Inject.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-This is a linux machine, there are 2 open services - web app on 8080 and ssh on 22.
+This is a Linux machine.
+There are 2 open services - a web app on 8080 and SSH on 22.

 I'll start with the web app service on port 8080 by testing its directories:
 ```bash